Estimated reading time: 8 minutes

-So…With all of those variables how do you estimate how much money you should spend in the grocery budget each week?
+So, with all those variables, how do you estimate how much money you should spend in the weekly grocery budget?

-- First you look at what you can afford and you shop within that limit.
+- First, you look at what you can afford and shop within that limit.

 - Lastly, are you getting enough to eat?
 Are you eating a healthful diet?

-If the answer to the above questions are yes, you’ve probably budgeted enough money for food.
+If the answer to the above questions is yes, you’ve probably budgeted enough for food.

 Have I Budgeted Too Much For Food?

-Now, look at what goes into your garbage can and recycling bin as this will be a big indicator as to whether you need to evaluate your shopping habits.
+Now, look at what goes into your garbage can and recycling bin, as this will be a significant indicator of whether you need to evaluate your shopping habits.